-The fair value of the debt securities is determined based on quoted market prices in active markets (classified as Level 1 of the fair value hierarchy).
-UITF is classified as Level 2 while others are classified as Level 3 in the fair value hierarchy.
+The fair values of the debt securities are determined based on quoted market prices in active markets (classified as Level 1 of the fair value hierarchy).
+UITF is classified as Level 2 while other assets are classified as Level 3 in the fair value hierarchy.